Nandini-gandhi/DinoGameRL/README.md

 ## 3. File Overview and Line Counts

-The table below lists each source file, its purpose, and its line count (line counts include comments and blank lines).
+The table below lists each source file, its purpose, and its line count.

 ### Core code (`src/`)